H-Matthews/SFML_Learning/README.md

 The purpose of this project is to learn fundamental game design techniques while learning SFML and creating a 2D game along the way.

 # Documentation
 The docs directory contains class diagrams as well as notes that I've been writing to help flesh out some fundamental concepts.
+The diagrams were drawn with the DrawIO extension in VSCode.

 # Platforms
-I am going to be using CMake and Github actions for this SFML project.
-For a more in depth look at Platform versions, look at the Actions page.
-My main goal is to create a singleplayer 2D game that behaves almost identically on all Platforms.
+The project can run on the following platforms

 * MacOS 14.6.1
 * Ubuntu 22.04LTS
 * Windows VS2022, VS2019

 # Requirements
-Here you will find all of the necessary third party tools needed to build the application
+Here you will find all of the necessary third party tools needed to build the application regardlesss of platform
 - Git
 - CMake

+### Windows Dependencies
+- Visual Studio 2022 \ 2019

-### Linux Specific Dependencies
+### Linux Dependencies
 In order to build the application, the CMake script will first pull SFML from github and build into static libraries.
 If you are using linux, you will need specific dependencies in order to build SFML.
 They are listed below.

 On Ubuntu and other Debian-based distros, you can use the following command